Daisy-McG/Hangman/README.md

 A button will be added to the game board to allow the user to start a game.

 User Story:
+> As a user, I want to see a hangman image appear as I guess incorrectly.

+ Acceptance Criteria:
+ * Hangman image is displayed one piece at a time after each unsuccessfull guess.

+Description:<br>
+A Hangman image will be drawn using Scalable Vector Grapics.
+Each part of the image will be it's own element so it can be displayed a single piece at a time.
+Once all body parts are displayed, the game will end and the user will lose.

+User Story:
 > As a user, I want to know whether my guess was successful or not.

  Acceptance Criteria: